aleLoPrete/semantica/README.md

 pip install -r requirements.txt
 ```

-> [!warning] I tested only faiss-cpu, as present in the requirements, if you want to try with faiss-gpu have to install it from source.
+> [!WARNING] Tested only with `faiss-cpu`, as present in the requirements, if you want to try with faiss-gpu have to install it from source.

 ## Usage